manjunathanagaraj/fundamental/scss/THEME MAPPING.md

 	- 23 `contrast()` values (SASS does not support this function)
 	- 1 `fade()` value

 Fundamentals settings can be further separated by colors, grid, etc. These are themeable values that could be swapped/augmented with additional values to effect global interface changes.
-A `settings` directory will include:
+A `settings` directory may include:
 - `colors`
 - `type`
 - `fonts`
 - `spacing`
 - `images` ?
-	- ``
+- `motion` ?

 The `root` file with the CSS custom properties shall be expanded to include all global and component variables
-> ?
-Should the
+> ? | Should the component vars be part of the component files and assembled by `root.scss`

+### Migration

+**Step 1**
+Map SASS params to quickly get a dark theme distributed and begin gathering feedback from applications consuming the full compiled library

+Requires very few updates to the existing build process

+**Step 2**
+Update the library toolkit to Migrate global and components variables

 -----